What Is Internal Rate of Return (IRR)?

 The real purpose of IRR is to determine the “discount rate,” which is similar to the compound annual growth rate (CAGR) of an investment.
 Where CAGR acts as a mean rate of return for an investment that’s likely to fluctuate over time, it’s calculated when you know the end total.
 With IRR, you’re working to determine the discount rate that makes an investment worth the cost of the principal.
 The higher the IRR, the more lucrative the investment is.

 IRR is primarily used to compare potential investments.
-If Investment A has an IRR of 12.5% over five years and Investment B has an IRR of 8.2%, it becomes clear that Investment A is the more appealing option for an investor.
+If Investment A has an IRR of 12.5% over five years and Investment B has an IRR of 8.2%, Investment A is clearly the more appealing option for an investor.

 The Formula for Internal Rate of Return